awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Grant_permissions.md

 ### 2/2 Read Only roles for Data Collector modules

 We will use a CloudFormation StackSet to deploy a single read only role to all accounts.
-Modules that we will deploy later **OptimizationDataCollectionStack** allow to collect data from all of the accounts in an AWS Organization.
+It will allow the modules that we will deploy later with the  **OptimizationDataCollectionStack** to collect data from all of the accounts in an AWS Organization.

 1. Login to your Management account and search for **Cloud Formation**
 ![Images/cloudformation.png](/Cost/300_Organization_Data_CUR_Connection/Images/cloudformation.png)